Kalgar1981/ResMon.NET/README.md

 # ResMon.NET
 Windows Resource Monitor

-This si a simple resource monitor for Windows developed in .NET 4.7.
+This is a simple resource monitor for Windows developed in .NET 4.7.

-Currently it only displays computer name, CPU usage per logical core (one graph per core) and network bytes per second (send and received).
+Currently it only displays computer name, CPU usage per logical core (one graph per core) and network bytes per second (send and receive).